Reza Aslan: Believer

 US Congresswoman Tulsi Gabbard compared the show to "touring a zoo".
 The show has also been criticized for saying that Varanasi was called "the city of the dead", calling the immersion of ashes "dumping", presenting the Aghors as an exception in their struggle against the caste system, and claims he misunderstood the distinction between Varna and Jāti, and the notion of God in Hinduism.
 The organizations American Hindus Against Defamation (AHAD) and the Hindu American Foundation (HAF) have also both questioned why Aslan's show does not cover Islam, his own religion.
 Aslan said that he had planned to cover the Ashura festival in Pakistan but abandoned the plan because of insurance costs.
 He pledged to cover Islam if Believer had a second series.
 On June 9, 2017, CNN announced that it had "decided to not move forward with production" on Aslan's Believer series after his anti-Trump tweets were criticized because of vulgar language used shortly before June 9, 2017.

 Aslan defended the episode in a Facebook post.

 Allah in the Family

 Aslan (along with Andrew Reich) wrote a sitcom pilot titled "Allah in the Family" based on his experiences as an Iranian immigrant growing up in Oklahoma.
 ABC bought the pilot but it has yet to go into production.

-Remarks about President Trump
+Remarks about Donald Trump

 After the 2017 London Bridge attack, Aslan took to Twitter to call President Donald Trump "a piece of shit" and a "man-baby" for his response to the attack.
 On June 9, 2017, in response to his remarks, CNN decided to cut ties with Aslan and announced they would not move forward with season two of the Believer series.
 Aslan said of the cancellation, "I am not a journalist.
 I am a social commentator and scholar.
 And so I agree with CNN that it is best that we part ways."